yogeshrao05/Create-S3-Bucket-and-EC2-Instances-for-Linux-and-Windows/README.md

- # VIRTUAL MACHINE CREATION IN LINUX
+ # CREATE S3 BUCKET AND EC2 INSTANCES FOR LINUX AND WINDOWS
   ## AIM
-       To Install Virtualbox / VMware Workstation with different flavours of linux.
+       To Create S3 bucket and EC2 Instances for Linux and Windows.
 ## PROBLEM STATEMENT
     Explain about the Experiment.